Zion Williamson To Make His Return For Duke’s ACC Tournament Matchup Against Syracuse

 While his highly-anticipated return to the court tonight is no doubt exciting for Duke fans vying for their team to take home the national title, some believe he should hang up his Blue Devils uniform for good so as not to hurt his chances in the upcoming NBA Draft, where Zion is projected to be the number one overall pick.

-To those with that mindset, Zion has one thing to say– “thanks, but no thanks.”
+To those with that mindset, Zion has one thing to say: “Thanks, but no thanks.”

 “When I’m out on that rectangle, nothing else matters.
 It’s just poetry in motion for me,” he said during an interview with NCAA that aired on Thursday morning, CBS Sports reported.
 “It’s what I love to do.”